 Over 600 Students Cheer On Principal As She Leaves For Last Chemo SessionElizabeth Nelson

-Union County Elementary School principal Patricia Cook was diagnosed with breast cancer in September of 2017.
+When Union County Elementary School principal Patricia Cook was diagnosed with breast cancer, there were people sick all around here.

 “I got sick right at the height of the flu epidemic,” Cook said.
 “I had to be in isolation from my kids, and it was just such a hard thing to do.”